Cam Gigandet: Career

-In December 2007, Summit Entertainment cast Gigandet in the planned film adaptation of the best selling vampire book series Twilight by Stephenie Meyer.
-He signed on to portray the role of the film's "tracker" vampire James.
+In December 2007, Summit Entertainment cast Gigandet in the planned film adaptation of the best-selling vampire book series Twilight by Stephenie Meyer.
+He signed on to portray the role of the "tracker" vampire James.
 Gigandet received his second "Best Fight" award win at the 2009 MTV Movie Awards with Robert Pattinson.

 In 2008, Gigandet won the award for "One to Watch" at the 10th Annual Young Hollywood Awards.
 In August 2008, Gigandet signed on to the Screen Gems supernatural horror film The Unborn, portraying the role of the protagonist's love interest.
 Also in 2009, Gigandet starred as Corporal Gallo in the sci-fi thriller Pandorum.
 In 2009, Gigandet was cast alongside Leighton Meester and Minka Kelly in the thriller film The Roommate.

 In 2010, Gigandet portrayed Micah, a Christian high school student, in Easy A. That same year, Gigandet starred as the villainous prison guard Chase in the psychological straight-to-DVD thriller The Experiment.

 In 2010, Gigandet was cast in the film Burlesque.
-The film was written and directed by first-time director Steve Antin and starred Cher, Christina Aguilera and Stanley Tucci.
+The film was written and directed by first-time director Steve Antin and starred Cher, Christina Aguilera, and Stanley Tucci.

-In 2011, Gigandet portrayed Jonah in the psychological thriller Trespass.
-Gigandet had a supporting role in the 2011 vampire thriller Priest.
+In 2011, Gigandet portrayed Jonah in the psychological thriller Trespass and had a supporting role in the vampire thriller Priest.

 Personal life

 Gigandet married Dominique Geisendorff in 2008.
-They have two daughters and a son.
+They have two daughters, Everleigh and Armie, and a son named Rekker.
 Geisendorff filed for divorce in August 2022.

+On October 16, 2024, Gigandet welcomed his fourth child, a boy named Dare Wylder James Gigandet, with actress Hannah James.